ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 ^^^^^^^^^^
 Prevalence focuses on existing states.
 Prevalence of a state (such as the 'with condition state') at a point in time may be defined as the proportion of a population in that state at that time; thus prevalence is the proportion of persons in a defined population that have the outcome under study in a defined period of time.
 Prevalence is a proportion and has no time units.
 However, the point in time to which it refers must always be specified.
 The term ‘prevalence rate’ is often wrongly used instead of ‘prevalence’.
 Prevalence is, by definition, a proportion not a rate.

 *Point prevalence* is the number of current cases (new and pre-existing) at a defined instant in time.
 The denominator is the population at the same defined instant in time.
-This measure is called point prevalencea because it refers to a single point in time.
+This measure is called point prevalence because it refers to a single point in time.
 It is often referred to simply as prevalence.

 Examples: